yinguobing/head-pose-estimation/README.md

 The following packages are required:

-- TensorFlow 1.14.
+- TensorFlow 2.2
-- OpenCV 3.3 or higher.
+- OpenCV 4.3
-- Python 3.5
+- Python 3.6

-The code is tested on Ubuntu 16.04.
+The code is tested in Ubuntu 18.04.

 ## Installing